loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

   #angled($circle$, $(lambda^* (x,rho_1). "freestack" rho_1; "foo"(x), newstack)$)
 $

-Now the environment is a new empty stack, and we free it before calling the static function $"foo"()$
+Now the environment is a stack, ensuring we have a stack to execute on.
+The empty stack must be freed before calling the static function $"foo"()$ to ensure that no memory is leaked.